lhazlewood/scms/README.md

 If you don't see something similar, install Java first and ensure the `java` command is in your `$PATH`.
 Ok, moving on...

+### Install SCMS

+Download the SCMS distribution .zip file (i.e. scms-&lt;VERSION&gt;.zip) and unzip it.
+Add the resulting `bin` directory to your `$PATH` environment variable.
+For example, on Unix, Linux and Mac OS X*:

+    $ unzip scms-<VERSION>.zip
+    $ export PATH=scms-<VERSION>/bin:$PATH

+where `<VERSION>` is replaced by the SCMS version you're using.
+It is recommended that you set this in `~/.bash_profile` so it works for you any time you open a new terminal prompt.

+*Windows users can set their PATH via [these instructions](http://www.computerhope.com/issues/ch000549.htm)

 ### Running

-SCMS is an executable `.jar` file that can be run by the `java -jar` command.

-    $ java -jar cli/target/scms-cli-<version>-cli.jar destination_directory

-Where `<VERSION>` is replaced by the SCMS version you're using.
+SCMS is simple command-line program.
+Once you add the SCMS `bin` directory to your path, you can run it by simply typing `scms` on the command line:

+    $ scms

 The above command will show a help menu with further usage instructions.